rasteri/PiPU/README.md

 C:\Cypress\USB\CY3684_EZ-USB_FX2LP_DVK\1.1\Windows Applications\Application Source files\c_sharp\controlcenter\bin\Release\CyControl.exe.
 The FX2 device should be listed as “Cypress FX2LP No EEPROM Device”
   * **Put it in firmware download mode.** Go to “Program->FX2->RAM” and select file “Vend_Ax.hex”.
 If all goes well, it will say “Programming Succeeded” at the bottom of the window.
   * **Re-enable the FX2’s EEPROM.** Either connect or disconnect the EEPROM jumper, without disconnecting or resetting the FX2.
   * **Download the firmware.** Go to “Program->FX2->64KB EEPROM” and select file “slave.iic”.
 Again, if all goes well, it will say “Programming Succeeded” at the bottom of the window.
+If it fails, you probably got your jumper settings wrong, or you didn't manage to get it into firmware download mode properly.
   * **Reboot the FX2** by disconnecting and reconnecting it, or by using the power or reset switches.
 It might prompt you to install drivers again, but when it finishes it should be listed in the USB Control Center as “EZ-USB FX2 GPIF to Ext FIFO Example using Single Transactions”.
 All good!

 * **Attach the FX2LP board to the Rasberry Pi’s USB connector.** There isn’t enough space for a cable, so I personally just hacked a MINI USB cable and soldered it directly to the underside of the Raspberry Pi’s USB port.